-- Fast start-up time
+- · Fast start-up time

 - Safe run-time clock switching

 - Internal Oscillators:

 - 32 MHz run-time calibrated RC oscillator

 - 2 MHz run-time calibrated RC oscillator

-- 32,768 kHz calibrated RC oscillator
+- 32.768 kHz calibrated RC oscillator

-- 32 kHz Ultra Low Power (ULP) oscillator
+- 32 kHz Ultra Low Power (ULP) oscillator with 1 kHz output

 - External clock options

 - 0.4 16 MHz Crystal Oscillator

 - 32.768 kHz Crystal Oscillator

 - External clock

-- PLL with internal and external clock options with 2 to 31x multiplication
+- PLL with internal and external clock options with 1 to 31x multiplication

-- Clock Prescalers with 2 to 2048x division
+- Clock Prescalers with 1 to 2048x division

-- Fast peripheral clock running at 2 and 4 times the CPU clock speed
+- · Fast peripheral clock running at time the CPU clock speed

 - Automatic Run-Time Calibration of internal oscillators

-- Crystal Oscillator failure detection
+- · Crystal Oscillator failure detection

-XMEGA D3 has an advanced clock system, supporting a large number of clock sources.
-It incorporates both integrated oscillators, external crystal oscillators and resonators.
-A high frequency Phase Locked Loop (PLL) and clock prescalers can be controlled from software to generate a wide range of clock frequencies from the clock source input.
+XMEGA D4 has an advanced clock system, supporting a large number of clock sources.
+It incorporates both accurate integrated oscillators, external crystal oscillators and resonators.
+A high frequency Phase Locked Loop (PLL) and clock prescalers can be used to generate a wide range of clock frequencies.
+A calibration feature (DFLL) is available, and can be used for automatic run-time calibration of the internal oscillators.
+A Crystal Oscillator Failure Monitor can be enabled to issue a Non-Maskable Interrupt and switch to internal oscillator if the external oscillator fails.